craftercms/docs/source/by-role/common/logging.rst

 .. note:: Remember that changes to the logging levels through Studio only live from one restart of the application to the next.

+.. _permanently-set-logging-levels:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Permanently Set Logging Levels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To permanently change the logging levels you will need to update some configuration in your installation on the server.
-To make changes, you're going to add/modify the logging configuration file ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/logging.xml``.
+To make changes, you're going to add/modify the logging configuration file ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/{module}/extension/logging.xml``, where ``{module}`` can be one of the following: studio, engine, profile or social.

 Step 1: Identify the package/class you want to modify logging levels for
      The first step is identifying the package or class you want to change the levels for.
 Specifying the logging level at the package granularity e.g.: ``org.craftercms.studio.api.v1.dal.DependencyMapper``, will modify all classes under that package.
 Specifying logging levels at the class granularity, e.g.: ``org.craftercms.studio.api.v1.dal.DependencyMapper.calculatePublishingDependenciesForList``, modifies only the levels for that specific class.